 What is the strongest wood in the Philippines?

-There are several hard wood species in the Philippines but mangkono is considered the hardest and strongest.
-Commonly known as mangkono or Philippine ironwood (scientific name: Xanthostemon verdugonianus) is a species of plant in the family Myrtaceae.
+There are several hardwood species in the Philippines but magkono is considered the hardest and strongest.
+Commonly known as magkono or Philippine ironwood (scientific name: Xanthostemon verdugonianus) is a species of plant in the family Myrtaceae.
 It is endemic to the islands of the Visayas, Palawan, and northeastern Mindanao.
 It is valued for its extremely durable and heavy timber.

 What is the most common tree in the Philippines?